pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

+The problem is that the ball bounces even if the player’s bat is nowhere near the ball.
 The next chapter will fix this.

 ## Bounce properly off the player’s bat